fatiando/2023-kegs/extended-abstract/README.md

 magnetic data.
 It hosts functions for forward modelling the gravity fields of point sources, rectangular prisms and also tesseroids (a.k.a spherical prisms).
-It can perform gravity corrections from a simple Bouguer to a full terrain correction through forward modelling digital elevation models with prisms.
+It can perform gravity corrections: from a simple Bouguer up to a full terrain correction through forward modelling digital elevation models with prisms.
 Regular grids can be transformed using FFT-based filters like upward derivative, upward continuation and reduction to the pole, among others.